 In addition, a few ENVS classes include a study abroad component.
 Some of these classes fulfill the ENVS major Field Course requirement:

-- ENVS 241/242, Modern and Ancient Tropical Environments, (offered every other Fall, with field component taken during Winter Break)
+- ENVS 241/242, Modern and Ancient Tropical Environments, (offered every other spring, with field component taken during Spring Break)

-- ENVS 446SAF, Field Studies in South Africa, Namibia and Botswana (offered via Emory College Study Abroad during the Summer, application deadline is March 1)
+- ENVS 446SAF, Field Studies in South Africa, Namibia and Botswana (offered via Emory College Study Abroad during the summer session, application deadline is March 1)

 ENVS majors may apply for Lester Field Course Grants for these courses.
 See Lester Field Course Grant information on the ENVS website.